smnookin/smnookin.github.io/_posts/2015-10-04-autonomous-golf-carts-as-the-future-competitor-to-the-mit-shuttle.md

 Miller also adds that on-demand mobility is “a good way that these [autonomous vehicles] will start penetrating the market.”
 And with the average price of automated cars at $100,000, according to CBS news, they are out-of-reach for the average consumer.
 Using them as part of an on-demand service, will allow the public access to the vehicles.

 With all the buzz about self-driving vehicles, it only makes financial sense for companies to make them more accessible.
 Google and Tesla are already heavily invested in self-driving cars, and car companies such as Ford and Toyota are also getting involved and implementing automated features in their cars.
-CBC News has even hailed such cars as the “car of the future” and claimed that automated cars are better drivers than humans.
+A CBC News study has even hailed such cars as the “[car of the future](http://www.cbc.ca/news/technology/photos/cars-of-the-future-today-driverless-google-car-tesla-s-new-model-x-1.3250261)” and [claimed that automated cars are better drivers than humans](http://washington.cbslocal.com/2013/10/23/study-self-driving-cars-would-eliminate-majority-of-traffic-deaths-congestion/).
 YOU'RE RELYING A LOT ON CBS NEWS

 This huge public interest in self-driving technology is part of the reason why Miller believes on-demand automated services have the potential to radically change the way the public transportation works.
 However, he also adds that “what the future holds is hard to say.”

 Daniela Rus, an MIT professor in EECS and Director of CSAIL, is also involved in attempting to make these out-of-reach vehicles reachable.
-In an interview with the MIT Technology Review, she said that her lab is focusing on creating a “minimalist solution” to the price problem by using fewer sensors in the vehicles.
-LINK TO TECH REVIEW ARTICLE
+In an interview with the MIT News Office, [she said that her lab is focusing on creating a “minimalist solution” to the price problem by using fewer sensors in the vehicles](http://news.mit.edu/2015/autonomous-self-driving-golf-carts-0901).

 As it turns out, Miller’s approach—focusing on using automated vehicles as a taxi-like service—is still quite unique, and as he works on collecting all the data the lab needs, MIT students will be able to benefit from the cart rides as another way to get from class to class.